-The following topics will be studied: Social issues and trends.
-Political and/or intellectual and/or artistic culture.

-This includes the themes:
+Over the course of the two years, you will study a range of topics as they relate to the Frenchspeaking world.
+These include:

-Being a young person in a French-speaking society, diversity and difference and understanding the French speaking world.

-France between 1940 and 1950.
+- social issues and trends. - political, intellectual and/or artistic culture. - being a young person in a French speaking society. - diversity and understanding the French speaking world. - France between 1940 and 1950.
 The occupation and post-war years.

-Students will also have to study 2 pieces of literary text or a piece of literary text and a film.
+You will also study two pieces of literary texts or a piece of literary text and a film.